The Festival of the Arts returns in 2020 for a 5.5-week run from January 17th through February 24th.

-The Festival has quickly become a favorite of many, particularly those who thought Flower and Garden’s three-month spring run and Food and Wine’s 76-day fall extravaganza were cut a little short.
+The Festival has quickly become a favorite of many, particularly those who thought Flower and Garden’s three-month spring run, Food and Wine’s 76-day fall extravaganza, and Festival of the Holidays’ month-long merriment were cut a little short.

 If you’ve visited an Epcot Food/Wine/Flower/Garden Festival over the last few years, then you know the general idea behind the food and drink options.
 But Festival of the Arts brings a unique attention to detail with a focus on vibrant colors and bright flavors presented artistically.
 For any of the other Epcot Festivals, the charcuterie above would be pre-plated with generic offerings and a lack of accompaniments.
 For Festival of the Arts, each meat and cheese is sliced fresh inside the Studio and plated with care.
 There’s fresh herbs placed on top of the capocollo which is placed on top of a tangy sauce.
 There’s fresh honey on top of the blue cheese, pecans served alongside the brie, and pickled onions next to the prosciutto.
 You typically pay an extra dollar or two for the quality of the ingredients and the attention to detail compared to similar Food/Wine offerings, but both should be worth the extra cost on the recommended items that follow.
 The above is $14 worth, but it rivals the quality of most Disney restaurants, where you’d pay a similar amount of money.
 Having the opportunity to try and share a number of dishes around World Showcase is a lot of fun, particularly on warm days with cool evenings that make up much of the Festival’s run.

 With the exception of the occasional wine, the website has reviewed every single food and drink item at this year’s Festival.
-If you find a wine that does not taste like wine, please email firstname.lastname@example.org and I’ll rush over and give it a taste.
+If you find a wine that you do not think tastes like wine, please email email@example.com, and I’ll rush over and give it a taste.
 If it does, in fact, taste like wine, then you can expect a bill in the mail.

-Below are the links to the individual Food Studios that you’ll find situated around World Showcase, beginning with Pop Eats! on the walk to the Mexico Pavilion and continuing in order through Decadent Delights and then the Painter’s Palate inside the Festival Showplace/Odyssey building and Taste Track across from the exit to the ride that it’s named after.
+Below are the links to the individual Food Studios that you’ll find situated around World Showcase, beginning with Pop Eats! on the walk to the Mexico Pavilion and continuing in order through Decadent Delights on the opposite side.
+If you’re starting on the Canada side, then you can see about working your way up from the bottom of the list.

 - Pop Eats!